pholmes7/Preping_AD_Infrastructure_in_Azure/README.md

 <img src="https://i.imgur.com/Oa3gvSd.png" alt="Azure Virtual Network"/>
 </p>

-<h1> Preping AD Infrastructure in Azure </h1>
+<h1> Prepping AD Infrastructure in Azure </h1>
-In this tutorial, we will be creating a domain controller and spinning up an Azure Vm to help us in simulating an Active Directory environment.
+In this tutorial, we will be creating a domain controller and spinning up an Azure VM to help us in simulating an Active Directory environment.
 This tutorial is just the 1st step in creating this lab. <br />

 <h2>Environments and Technologies Used</h2>